ScratchAddons/website-v2/content/blog/revert-purple.md

 1. Open the settings page and search for "dark mode".
 2. Enable the "Editor dark mode and customizable colors" addon.
-3. Select the "Scratch's default colours (blue)" preset near the bottom of the addon's card.
+3. Select the "Scratch's default colours (blue)" preset.
+There are also blue dark mode presets available if you prefer.
 4. Do the same for the "Website dark mode and customizable colors" addon.
 5. To make the older pages such as profiles or the discussion forums more consistent with newer ones, enable the "Scratch 2.0 → 3.0 addon".